zkFold/zkfold-cardano/README.md

 $ cabal build
 ```

-## To run

-## Import circuit from zkfold-base
+## Running end-to-end tests and benchmarks

+### Importing circuits from `zkfold-base`

 TODO

-### local-testnet
+### Setting up a local testnet

-Create local testnet with `local-testnet/scripts/babbage/mkfiles.sh`.
+Create a local testnet with `local-testnet/scripts/babbage/mkfiles.sh`.
-And run with `local-testnet/example/run/all.sh`
+Run with `local-testnet/example/run/all.sh`.

-### e2e-test (in progress)
+### End-to-end test (in progress)

-1) Plonk for minting tokens
-2) Symbolic for certificate and withdraw
+We have two types of Plutus scripts that facilitate zero-knowledge smart contracts:

+1) _Plonk verifier_ mints a token if the statement expressed as an arithmetic circuit is correct.
+The token name plays the role of the public input to the ZKP protocol.
+2) _Symbolic verifier_ validates a transaction that withdraws ada rewards.
+The transaction data is hashed and supplied as a public input to the ZKP protocol.

+General workflow:
-Create trusted setup (power of tau) and compile the script.
+- Create a trusted setup for the Plonk protocol;
+- Compile the zero-knowledge smart contract into an arithmetic circuit;
+- Deploy a local testnet or use sancho.network testnet;
-Generate a proof from a witness and create redeemer.
+- Generate a proof from a witness and create redeemer;
-Deploy a local testnet or sancho.network testnet.
+- Construct a transaction with the Plutus scripts;
+- Submit transactions using `cardano-cli`.

-### benchs (in progress)
+### Benchmarks (in progress)

 `cabal run bench-cpu-mem` to calculate the cpu/mem units of the tests in the plutus-benchmark package.
-`cabal run bench-uplc` to compile the fast implementation to UPLC (`.flat`) for further processing.
+`cabal run bench-uplc` to compile the fast implementation to UPLC (`.flat`) for the further processing.

 ### test